April 21, 2013. Day 5. Granada

 The art we see in the Royal Residences is very abstract, based on the Muslim precept that to attempt to portray the world realistically is both to challenge Allah (the only creator) and encourage idolatry.
 The only exception you can find in the Hall of the Kings (in the Court of the Lions), which was closed for renovations when we were there (although there were photos outside of the paintings).

-Once through the Royal Residences, we wandered at leisure through the Alcazaba (fortress), and climbed the Torre de la Vela (watchtower) that gives you a terrific panoramic view over Granada.
+Once through the Royal Residences, we wandered at leisure through the Alcazaba (fortress, above), and climbed the Torre de la Vela (watchtower, below) that gives you a terrific panoramic view over Granada.

 After that, we went to the other end of the Alhambra, to the Generalife gardens, the summer retreat of the rulers of Granada.
 It’s a beautiful place to relax among the flowers and greenery, close your eyes and listen to the fountains.
 There’s water everywhere in the Alhambra, and not just the Generalife: fountains, rivulets that tumble over steps, whispering streams, and reflecting pools.